 quick update via text from wherever they have cell phone service.

-The second reason text message updates are on the rise is through the integration of SMS technologies into mortgage software systems like Floify, or a mortgage CRM.
-Through these integrations, text message updates can be automated, similar to the way email is done.
+In addition, text message updates are on the rise because of the integration of SMS technologies into mortgage software systems like Floify or a mortgage CRM.
+Through these integrations, you can automate text message updates, similar to the way you can with email.